What Commercial Auto Insurance Is Required in New Jersey?

 Verify your policy reflects actual vehicle use

-Confirm the policy classifies vehicles correctly, lists all drivers and covers how each vehicle is used in business operations.
+Confirm the policy classifies each vehicle correctly, lists all drivers and covers each vehicle's actual role in business operations.

 6. 6